A Different Take On ‘Create a Vacuum Day’

 Here’s what nationalwhateverday.com has to say:

-I have a particle-filled take on what “a perfect vacuum” is.
-Many people would now say that the ‘perfect vacuum’ is a wireless product like the Bissell cordless.
+I have a particle-filled take on what “makes vacuum cleaners perfect”.
+Many people in this day and age would now say that the ‘perfect vacuum’ is a wireless product like the Bissell cordless vaccum cleaner.
 The Bissell is still as portable as any wireless vacuum, but specialises in cleaning pet hair.
 Anyway, here are some of ideas of the perfect vacuum.

 Check out these pattern books by Mochimochi Land creator, Anna Hrachovec.